 If the foam pads are sitting on top of a dirty surface, it can damage your car quicker than sitting on a clean surface.

-Additionally, the straps that attached to the car can rub against the paint.
-This is more likely to occur is the straps are not fully tightened or there is excess strap flying around in the wind.
+Additionally, the straps that are attached to the car can rub against the paint.
+This is more likely to occur if the straps are not fully tightened or if there is an excess strap flying around in the wind.

 A trunk-mounted bike rack can also damage your car if the bikes are not fully secure.
 If the front wheel of the bike is able to move, it can easily rub against the paint while you’re driving.
 This will surely result in scratches and fading paint over time.